tabishshamim18/SQL-Business-Insights/INTERPREATTIONS.md

 The order count and units sold of the least selling SKUs is almost similar to the most selling SKUs by revenue, need to optimise inventory for more revenue generating SKUs.

+## Q6 — Category Health Analysis

+The query aggregates payments attempts by each payment method, and identifies most common failure error code and messages.

+Used `Count(*) FILTER(WHERE status = 'failed') ` to count only failed payments, used `Row_number() OVER(PARTITION BY i.payment_method_id ORDER BY Count(*) DESC) to get the top error code and message by count.
+`used Left join to join both CTEs and `AND rn = 1` to get only top errors.

+UPI transactions failed the most contributing 36% of total failures with gateway timeout being the most prominent error.
+Card transactions contribute 31% to failures, these two payment methods alone causing over 60% of failures.
+Anomaly is that, cod payments top error is `UPI_TIMEOUT` showing that customers using upi transactions on cod orders as well.

+Too many transactions are failing because of timeouts, this should be checked if the gateway used are lagging or maybe having network issues.

+## Q7 — Category Health Analysis

+The query aggregates delivery performance by carrier and shipping method, calculating delivery KPIs, late delivery and late delivery rate to evaluate SLA breaches.

+Joined shipping carriers with shipping methods and used `WHERE s.status = 'delivered'` to get only delivered orders.
+Used Percentile_cont(0.5) to get the median and Percentile_cont(0.9) to get the 90th percentile delivery days.

+EcomExpress breached the SLA the most with express delivery at ~21%, same_day at ~19% and standard at ~10% and their average delivery days are also the highest.
+With other carriers also, their same day delivery method is breaching SLA more than express and standard delivery methods.
+The average delivery days for same day delivery is also over 3 days.

+Can we drop EcomExpress as our carrier and use delivery and bluedart only since they are not breaching SLA as much.